St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 St. John's Performance Insights

-- The Red Storm outscore opponents by 9.3 points per game (scoring 80.3 points per game to rank 76th in college basketball while allowing 71 per outing to rank 186th in college basketball) and have a +84 scoring differential overall.
+- The Red Storm average 80.3 points per game (76th in college basketball) while giving up 71.0 per contest (185th in college basketball).
+They have a +84 scoring differential overall and outscore opponents by 9.3 points per game.

 - St. John's wins the rebound battle by 8.7 boards on average.
-It collects 41.8 rebounds per game, which ranks 27th in college basketball, while its opponents grab 33.1 per contest.
+It collects 41.8 rebounds per game, which ranks 29th in college basketball, while its opponents grab 33.1 per outing.

-- St. John's connects on 8.4 three-pointers per game (102nd in college basketball) while shooting 35.7% from beyond the arc (103rd in college basketball).
-It is making 1.7 more threes per outing than its opponents, who drain 6.7 per game while shooting 37.7%.
+- St. John's hits 8.4 three-pointers per game (102nd in college basketball) while shooting 35.7% from deep (104th in college basketball).
+It is making 1.7 more threes per contest than its opponents, who drain 6.7 per game while shooting 37.7%.

-- St. John's and its opponents have been mostly even in the turnover battle.
-The Red Storm commit 12.4 per game (228th in college basketball) and force 12.9 (119th in college basketball play).
+- St. John's and its opponents have been relatively even in the turnover battle.
+The Red Storm commit 12.4 per game (229th in college basketball) and force 12.9 (119th in college basketball action).

+- The Rams' +41 scoring differential (outscoring opponents by 4.1 points per game) is a result of putting up 72.6 points per game (241st in college basketball) while giving up 68.5 per contest (123rd in college basketball).

+- Fordham pulls down 38.5 rebounds per game (99th in college basketball) while allowing 36.5 per contest to opponents.
+It outrebounds opponents by 2.0 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.